acidanthera/OpenCorePkg/Utilities/ocvalidate/Checklist.md

 - Add->Entry[N]: If `Lilu.kext` is used, `DisableLinkeditJettison` should be enabled at Kernel->Quirks.
 - Delete->Entry[N]->Arch: Only `Any, i386, x86_64` are accepted.
 - Delete->Entry[N]->Identifier: At least one dot (`.`) should exist, because any identifier looks like a domain sequence (`vendor.product`).
+- Emulate->Cpuid1Data/Cpuid1Mask: Replacing CPUID data requires masking to be active for all the replaced bits.

 ## Misc
 - TODO